chaz303/3D-Text-Synthesizer/README.md

 The "In/Out" toggle toggles between the start and end positions for all of the settings.
 This toggle only works when play back is stopped.

 Zexty Ext c.
 2019

-This was made at my time at Code Chrysalis.